BrianRuizy/data-visualization/README.md

 # data-visualization 📈📊
-Data visualization demonstration using the power of Python + (Pandas, Seaborn, Plotly)
+Data visualization demonstration using the power of Python.

 ## About
 This repository is purely educational.
 Most of the implementation files are simple scripts which showcase each type of plot and what you can achieve to display with them.